tingmanz/trgn510_assignment4/README.md

 and we change the Ensembl gene names in column 2 to HUGO name with -f 2 option.
 The first column would be used if we don't specify the column number.
 The column number could be changed to wirk with our csv file with our option.

 ## Known Issues
 There will be some ensembl names which do not have a match in the dictionary.
-"Unknown" would be shlwde in the gene name column in the file.
+"Unknown" would be shown in the gene name column in the file.

 ## Dependencies
 - git